Cacilie/cacilie.github.io/_posts/2021-4-18-what-i-have-learn-in-4-years-of-coding.md

 - oh but, i am a rocky, i do not know anything.
 - oh, people is going to laught

 Everyone has something to share.
-And if you share your knowladge, you are helping the community but also, you are helping youserlf.
+And if you share your knowledge, you are helping the community but also, you are helping youserlf.

 ---